Tanweth/MySteam-Powered/README.md

 You can also ask for support (bug-related or not) in the release thread:

 ## Changelog

+* 1.0.1 - A small hotfix release.
+The following issues SHOULD be fixed:
+	* Fixed an issue on the Complete List page that would cause PHP to throw errors if there were no users in-game or online (GitHub Issue #2).
+	* Fixed an issue that would sometimes cause PHP to throw an "unsupported operand" error on the profile and post bit pages (GitHub Issue #3).
+	* Version number is now cached (to make future upgrades easier).
+	* Various code optimizations (including removing some leftover code from development builds that I missed before).

 * 1.0 - Initial release.